Cheshire East Council's Budget Book 2018/19

 - Children’s services transport policy review

-- review of Cheshire East Household Waste Recycling Centre Provision
+- Household Waste Recycling Centre income generation and efficiencies

-- continuing to make substantial efficiency savings from support functions.
+- Continuing to make efficiency savings from support functions.

 The annexes to the report provide supporting information including line by line detail of the grants, policy changes and capital schemes that have been agreed as part of the Budget package.
 The latest Reserves Strategy is also provided.

-Proposals in the report are focused on delivering the Council’s residents first outcomes.
+Proposals in the report are focused on delivering the Council’s priority outcomes.

 Outcome 1 – Our local communities are strong and supportive